parse-community/Parse-SDK-Flutter/packages/dart/README.md

 Have a look at the example application for a small (non web) example.

+When uploading or downloading a file, you can use the `progressCallback`-parameter to track the progress of the http request.
 ```dart
 //A short example for showing an image from a ParseFileBase
 Widget buildImage(ParseFileBase image){